uwetom/media-production-worksheets/AR.md

 You should get 2 message boxes appearing on your device asking for permission to share files and to connect for debugging.

-- Accept both pop up messages, if you accidently refuse one, just unplug and try again.
+- Accept both pop up messages, if you accidentally refuse one, just unplug and try again.

 ### Build you app